KiwiBird97/samsung-tv-ws-api/FACTORY.md

 All the settings will return to factory defaults.
 Only use this option before shipping out the TV.

+**Notes:** If you reset from this area, all settings will be reset, and the Date of Purchase will be changed to the date that you last used this option.
+You may also be ineligible for some promotions through the Samsung Promotions app on your Samsung display.

 ### Type

 View the panel model number.